Learn about copyright and how it affects members of our academic community.

 Seeking permission to use copyright material

-How do I go about seeking permission to use something for which someone else holds the copyright?
+You need to seek permission to use something for which someone else holds the copyright.

 Links to Otago policies on Intellectual Property Rights for staff and students and other relevant official documents.